-2.8 Creating a Folder, Package, Class, Interface, Enum or Others
+2.7 Creating a Folder, Package, Class, Interface, Enum or Others

-From the package explorer, if you right click in the appropriate folder or package, $New \rightarrow lets$ you create a new folder, package, subpackage, Java class, Java interface, or others.
+From the package explorer, if you right click in the appropriate folder or package, New \longrightarrow lets you create a new folder, package, subpackage, Java class, Java interface, or others.
 A subpackage is created by using the full path of its parent (e.g. edu.mcgill) and then adding a dot followed by the package name (e.g. "edu.mcgill.interaction" for a new subpackage interaction located in the "edu.mcgill" package).

-2.9 Must-Read: Tips and Tricks
+2.8 Must-Read: Tips and Tricks